waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Ilex Forest - Farfetch'd Puzzle
 *   **Objective:** Herd the Farfetch'd to the apprentice at `(7, 28)`.
 *   **Verified Mechanics:**
     *   The Farfetch'd's movement and orientation are changed by my position relative to it.
-There are no interactable 'twigs'.
     *   Interacting directly (pressing 'A') or getting into a wild battle resets the puzzle by making the bird disappear and reappear elsewhere.
-*   **Current Hypothesis:** I need to find the Farfetch'd again and then use my position to manipulate its movement systematically.
+*   **Current Status:** Lost the Farfetch'd.
+Currently trapped in a maze section.

 ### Ruins of Alph - Sliding Panels
 *   **Objective:** Solve the sliding stone panel puzzle.